The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Real closed fields

-An \emph{ordered field} is a field $\R$ with a distinguished set of positive elements, denoted $x > 0$, compatible with the field operations in the following sense: \begin{mylist}[80pt] \item[(O1) trichotomy] For each $x \in \R$ we have either $x > 0$ or $x = 0$ or $-x > 0$. \item[(O2) addition] For all $x,y \in \R$ the conditions $x > 0$ and $y > 0$ imply $x+y > 0$. \item[(O3) multiplication] For all $x,y \in \R$ the conditions $x > 0$ and $y > 0$ imply $xy > 0$. \end{mylist}
+\begin{Annotation} \textbf{(Ordered fields)} An \emph{ordered field} is a field $\R$ with a distinguished subset $\R_{>0} \subset \R$ of positive elements, denoted $x > 0$, that is compatible with the field operations in the following sense: \begin{mylist}[80pt] \item[(O1) trichotomy] For each $x \in \R$ we have either $x > 0$ or $x = 0$ or $-x > 0$. \item[(O2) compatibility] For all $x,y \in \R$ the conditions $x > 0$ and $y > 0$ imply $x+y > 0$ and $x y > 0$. \end{mylist}